DELVE Milky Way Satellite Galaxy Census I: Satellite Population and Survey Selection Function in DES, DELVE, and Pan-STARRS: Estimates of the total Milky Way Satellite Galaxy Population

 \cyone{Our models predict that the total number of satellite galaxies around the Milky Way with $-20\leq M_V\leq0$, $15\leq r_{1/2} (\rm pc) \leq 3000$, and $10\leq D_{GC} (\rm kpc)\leq 300$ is $265_{-47}^{+79}$.
 If we expand the parameter space to include more compact galaxies with $10\leq r_{1/2} (\rm pc) \leq 3000$, our predicted number of galaxies increases to $280_{-50}^{+83}$.
 Compared to other estimates for the Milky Way satellite population, we find that the total luminosity function derived from our Milky Way model is steeper than that derived from SDSS data by \citet{Koposov:2008} and predicts a larger number of faint satellites with $M_V \gtrsim -6$ (left panel of Figure~\ref{fig:lum_func}).
 However, our estimates are consistent with the $\sim$270 satellites predicted by \citet{MWCensus1}, the $220\pm50$ satellites predicted by \citet{MWCensus2} and the $440^{+201}_{-147}$ predicted by \citet{Manwadkar:2022}, all of which used the similar parameter space of $ D (\rm kpc)\leq 300$ and $M_V \leq$ 0 (see the right panel of Figure~\ref{fig:lum_func}).
-However, our result is somewhat higher than the estimate of $124^{+40}_{-27}$ satellites brighter than $M_V$ = 0 from \citet{Newton:2018}, though our estimates are consistent with \citet{Jethwa:2018}, who predict 178--235 satellites with $M_V < -1$ compared to our 159--239 ($\pm 1\sigma$ intervals). \cytwo{Both of these earlier studies adopted a relatively simple DES selection function based on a size-independent, distance-dependent luminosity threshold.} }
+However, our result is somewhat higher than the estimate of $124^{+40}_{-27}$ satellites brighter than $M_V$ = 0 from \citet{Newton:2018}, though our estimates are consistent with \citet{Jethwa:2018}, who predict 178--235 satellites with $M_V < -1$ compared to our 159--239 ($\pm 1\sigma$ intervals). \cyfive{We note that our higher predicted number of galaxies compared to \citet{Newton:2018} is likely due to the fact that \citet{Newton:2018} excluded LMC satellites from their analysis, whereas our analysis includes them. } }

 \cyone{In Figure \ref{fig:radial_dist}, we show the radial distribution of the total and detectable Milky Way satellite population based on our empirical model assuming a cored-NFW profile.
 We also show the binned radial distribution of satellites recovered in our census, along with a completeness-corrected version obtained using the same method as for the luminosity function.
 As shown in the figure, there is good agreement between our cored-NFW-based empirical model and the observed satellite population. \cyfour{We note a slight downturn in the number of observed satellites at large radii compared to model predictions, which may be a statistical fluctuation due to high incompleteness at large distance.}